selabhvl/dat250public/projectdescription/README.md

 A domain model is usually depicted by means of an UML class diagram.
 The purpose of this diagram is to highlight the core domain concepts and their relationships.
-Also, the shown entities will become the classes in the _business logic layer_ of the resulting application and play an important role for the design of tthe object-relational mapping.
+Also, the shown entities will become the classes in the _business logic layer_ of the resulting application and play an important role for the design of the object-relational mapping.

 A good starting point may be the following diagram: